 - 235. Quarterly monitoring of implementation progress will be undertaken jointly by the PC and UNDP-CO through quarterly progress and financial reports.
 This will allow parties to take stock and to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of project activities.
 Short reports outlining main updates in project progress will be provided quarterly to the local UNDP-CO and the UNDP RCU in Bangkok.
 Progress made shall be monitored in the UNDP Enhanced Results Based Management Platform. - 236.
 Based on the initial risk analysis submitted, the risk log shall be regularly updated in ATLAS.
 Risks become critical when the impact and probability are high.
 Note that for UNDP GEF projects, all financial risks associated with financial instruments such as revolving funds, microfinance schemes, or capitalization of ESCOs are automatically classified as critical on the basis of their innovative nature (high impact and uncertainty due to no previous experience justifies classification as critical). - 237.
 Based on the information recorded in Atlas, a Project Progress Reports (PPR) can be generated in the Executive Snapshot. - 238.
 Other ATLAS logs can be used to monitor issues, lessons learned etc. The use of these functions is a key indicator in the UNDP Executive Balanced Scorecard. - 239.
 UNDP ATLAS Monitoring Reports: A Combined Delivery Report (CDR) summarizing all project expenditures, is mandatory and should be issued quarterly.
 The Project Manager should send it to the Project Board for review and the Implementing Partner should certify it.
 The following logs should be prepared: (i) The Issues Log is used to capture and track the status of all project issues throughout the implementation of the project.
 It will be the responsibility of the Project Manager to track, capture and assign issues, and to ensure that all project issues are appropriately addressed; (ii) the Risk Log is maintained throughout the project to capture potential risks to the project and associated measures to manage risks.
-It will be the responsibility of the Project Manager to maintain and update the Risk Log, using ATLAS; and (iii) the Lessons Learned Log is maintained throughout the project to capture insights and lessons based on good and bad experiences and behaviours.
-It is the responsibility of the Project Manager to maintain and update the Lessons Learned Log.
+It will be the responsibility of the Project Manager to capture and the the responsibility of the Risk Log, using ATLAS; and (iii) the Lessons Learned Log is maintained throughout the project to capture insights and lessons based on good and bad experiences and behaviours.
+It is the responsibility of the Project Manager to maintain and update the Roy and lessons based on good and bad experiences and behaviours.
+It is the responsibility of the Project Manager to maintain and update the Roy and lessons based on good and bad experiences and behaviours.
+It is the responsibility of the Project Manager to maintain and update the Roy and lessons based on good and bad experiences and behaviours.
+It is the responsibility of the Project Manager to maintain and update the Roy and lessons based on good and bad experiences and behaviours.